DiVeQ: Differentiable Vector Quantization Using the Reparameterization Trick: Experiments

 \section{Experiments}

-We compare the performance of our proposed DiVeQ and SF-DiVeQ with other approaches of STE, EMA, RT, ST-GS, and NSVQ in two different applications of image compression and image generation.
-For the compression task, we use the VQ-VAE of \citet{oord2018neural} with minor modifications to have a basic compression model that can clearly reflect the performance difference between various VQ methods, and for image generation, we use VQGAN \citep{esser2021taming}.
+We compare the performance of our proposed DiVeQ and SF-DiVeQ with other approaches of STE, EMA, RT, ST-GS, and NSVQ in three different applications of image compression, image generation, and speech coding.
+For image compression and speech coding tasks, we use the VQ-VAE of \citet{oord2018neural} and the DAC model in \citet{kumar2023high}, respectively, with minor modifications to have a basic compression model that can clearly reflect the performance difference between various VQ methods, and for image generation, we use VQGAN \citep{esser2021taming}.
 Experimental setup and relevant results are provided in the following.
 For more details on the implementation, model architectures, and hyperparameters, see \cref{app:implement}.

+Following the sensitivity experiments in \cref{app:var_ablation}, we do not consider the variance $\sigma^2$ an actual hyperparameter that needs tuning as long as it is small ($\sigma^2 \leq 10^{-2}$).
+Different values for the variance, when $\sigma^2 \leq 10^{-2}$, only lead to marginal change in the performance of both DiVeQ and SF-DiVeQ in both VQ-VAE image compression and VQGAN image generation tasks (see \cref{fig:diff_vars_nsvq_plus}, \cref{fig:diff_vars_sfvq2}, and \cref{tab:fid_ablation_on_variance}).
+For the results in the main paper, we use $\sigma^2=10^{-3}$ (for image compression and speech coding) and $\sigma^2=10^{-2}$ (for image generation), with more results in \cref{app:var_ablation}.
+Note that the values are not tuned on a per-data set basis.

-\paragraph{Loss Functions} In VQ-VAE compression, to enhance the quality of reconstructions for high resolution $256{\times}256$ images, in addition to the MSE reconstruction loss in \cref{eq:ste_loss,eq:gs_loss}, we add LPIPS (VGG-16) as the perceptual loss with a weighting coefficient of one.
-For VQGAN, we use the same loss functions as in \citet{esser2021taming} for the generator, discriminator, and transformer models.
+\paragraph{Loss Functions} In VQ-VAE compression, to enhance the quality of reconstructions for $256{\times}256$ images, in addition to the MSE reconstruction loss in \cref{eq:ste_loss,eq:gs_loss}, we add LPIPS (VGG-16) as the perceptual loss with a weighting coefficient of one.
+For VQGAN \citep{esser2021taming} and DAC \citep{kumar2023high} models, we use the same loss functions as those used in the original models.